LibrariesHacked/england-librarydata/library-db.md

 update libraries set statutory2016 = 'f' where statutory2016 = 't' and statutory2010 = 'f' and opened_year is null;
 update libraries set statutory2016 = 'f' where type = 'ICL' and statutory2016 = 't';
 update libraries set statutory2010 = 'f' where closed_year is not null and statutory2016 = 't';
-update libraries set statutory2010 = 'f' where opened_year is not null;
+update libraries set statutory2010 = 'f' where opened_year is not null and statutory2010 = 't';
 update libraries set statutory2016 = 'f' where closed is not null and statutory2016 = 't';

 -- corrections to closed years